anmitsu/pyful/README.md

-Pyful - python file management utility
+pyful - python file management utility
 ======================================

-Pyful is the filer on console of the keyboard operation main with the interface of curses for Linux.
+pyful is CUI filer of the keyboard operation for Linux.
 This application operates at the terminal emulator such as xterm.

+For more information, see <https://github.com/anmitsu/pyful/wiki>

 Features
 --------

-* Flexible and powerful custamizing by Python;
+* Flexible and powerful customizing by Python;
 * File view of multi screen;
 * Interactive command line;
 * Command line completion function like zsh;